trampgeek/jobeinabox/README.md

     sudo docker run -d -p 4000:80 --name jobe my/jobeinabox

+This will give you a jobe server running on port 4000, which can then be tested locally and used by Moodle as explained in the section "Using jobeinabox" below.

+## Using the pre-built jobeinabox image on docker hub

+To run the pre-built Docker Hub image, just enter the command:

+    sudo docker run -d -p 4000:80 --name jobe trampgeek/jobeinabox:latest

-This will give you a jobe server running on port 4000, which can then be tested locally and used by Moodle as in the next section.
+This will give you a jobe server running on port 4000, which can then be tested locally and used by Moodle as explained in the section "Using jobeinabox" below.

-The warning about networking in the next section still applies to this locally-build image.
+### Warnings:

+1. The pre-built image has a publicly-visible root password.
+Use it only for in-house or testing purposes.
+For production use you should build your own image with a different password and timezone, as in the next section.

+1. The image is over 1 GB, so may take a long time to start the first time, depending on your download bandwidth.

 ## Using jobeinabox

-To run the pre-built Docker Hub image (but please read the warnings below, first):

-    sudo docker run -d -p 4000:80 --name jobe trampgeek/jobeinabox:latest

-You can check it's running OK by browsing to
+Having started a jobeinabox container by either of the above methods, you can check it's running OK by browsing to

      http://[host_running_docker]:4000/jobe/index.php/restapi/languages